MubasharSadiq/dotnetapp-Deployment-Workflow/README.md

 # **Deploying a .NET Application on Azure with ARM Templates, Bastion Host, Reverse Proxy, and CI/CD**

 This guide demonstrates the process of provisioning and deploying a .NET application on Azure using ARM templates and setting up a CI/CD pipeline with GitHub Actions.
-The deployment includes infrastructure provisioning, reverse proxy configuration, and automated application deployment.
+The deployment includes infrastructure provisioning, reverse proxy configuration, bastion host, and automated application deployment.

 ---